 1953 Chrysler Cars Fact Sheet

-In a “downsizing” move, all Chryslers now sat on the old Saratoga/Windsor wheelbase of 125.5 inches.
-The only long wheelbase car remaining was the 139.5-inch wheelbase model that was used for the 8-passenger sedans that were now labeled as a Windsor and a New Yorker.
+In a “downsizing” move, all 1953 Chryslers now sat on the old Saratoga/Windsor wheelbase of 125.5 inches.
+The only long wheelbase car remaining was the 139.5-inch wheelbase 8-passenger sedan models that were now labeled as either a Windsor or New Yorker.

 In a downsizing switch, all Chryslers sat on the old Saratoga/Windsor wheelbase of 125.5 inches.
 The only long wheelbase car remaining was the 139.5-inch wheelbase model that was used for the 8-passenger sedans that were now labeled as Windsor and New Yorker.
 The New Yorker limousine replaced the Saratoga nameplate in this model.